whdinata/mestara-034cd/index.md

         subtitle: >-
           Selected mentees will take part in 6-week intensive personal development program.
         content: "Our intensive program will help fresh graduates to achieve their full potential.
-Our mentorship program consists of individual coaching, group work and webinar series, that covers different topics to equip mentees with nd "
+Our mentorship program consists of individual coaching, group work and webinar series, that covers different topics to equip mentees with orientation towards career success."
         actions:
           - label: Learn More
             url: '/#'